 I‘m hopelessly trapped in a vortex somewhere between the late summer blues and early fall euphoria.
 As much as I had looked forward to the warm weather, veggie gardening and summer vacations; I’m ready for the cool, crisp autumn air and the unmistakable, musky fragrance of fallen leaves.

 The fall season invokes a lot of nostalgia for me.
-Neighborhood football games and ripped dungarees loaded with grass stains (no such thing as ‘jeans’ back then); rolling around in the enormous piles of leaves heaped up against the stonewall by the cemetery next to the old library and the Park Row School; eating crabapples off our neighbor’s tree (and the ensuing stomachache); hayrides with the Youth Fellowship at the Orthodox Congregational Church and so much more.
+Neighborhood football games and ripped dungarees loaded with grass stains (no such thing as ‘jeans’ back then); rolling around in the enormous piles of leaves heaped up against the stonewall by the cemetery next to the and the ; eating crabapples off our neighbor’s tree (and the ensuing stomachache); hayrides with the Youth Fellowship at the Orthodox Congregational Church and so much more.

 It’s funny the things that stick with us.
 Back in 1963, if someone had told me the smell of hot dogs and beans would be one of my most cherished memories; I would never have believed it.